syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/090_http_nonjava/001_http_nonjava_options.md

 *Description:* Specifies the hostname or IP address and optionally the port number of the web service that can receive log data via HTTP.
 Use a colon (**:**) after the address to specify the port number of the server.
 For example: http://127.0.0.1:8000

-In case the server on the specified URL returns a redirect request, syslog-ng OSE automatically follows maximum 3 redirects.
+In case the server on the specified URL returns a redirect request, {{ site.product.short_name }} automatically follows maximum 3 redirects.
 Only HTTP and HTTPS based redirections are supported.

 ### Templates in the URL

-In syslog-ng OSE 4.5 and later versions, templates can be used in the `url()` option of the `http()` driver, with the following conditions:
+In {{ site.product.short_name }} 4.5 and later versions, templates can be used in the `url()` option of the `http()` driver, with the following conditions:

 * **Templates and batching:** Templates can only be resolved for a single message, because the template could resolve differently on different messages.
 If batching is enabled and multiple workers are configured, only add messages to a batch that generate identical URLs.
 Set the `worker-partition-key()` option with a template that contains all the templates used in the `url()` option, otherwise messages get mixed.
-* Due to security concerns, syslog-ng OSE URL-encodes the  templated content of the `url()` option.
+* Due to security concerns, {{ site.product.short_name }} URL-encodes the  templated content of the `url()` option.
 The following parts of the URL cannot be templated:
   * scheme
   * host
   * port